apache/flink/docs/dev/table/streaming/joins.zh.md

 {% highlight sql %}
 SELECT
-  o.amout, o.currency, r.rate, o.amount * r.rate
+  o.amount, o.currency, r.rate, o.amount * r.rate
 FROM
   Orders AS o
   JOIN LatestRates FOR SYSTEM_TIME AS OF o.proctime AS r